The Summit Bechtel Reserve Seasonal Employment Information

 we will begin accepting applications for 2017 Seasonal jobs in the Fall of 2016.

-***2015 Employment opportunities are no longer available; we will begin accepting applications for 2016 in the Fall of 2015.
-If you would like to be notified when applications are available for submission, please email your contact information (Name and Email address) to Summit.SeasonalStaff@scouting.org. ***
+If you would like to be notified when the application is available, please email your contact information (Name and Email address) to Summit.SeasonalStaff@scouting.org.

 Each program component provides a different level of challenge while putting physical endurance to the test.
 The most challenging of these programs are those at the Paul R. Christen National High Adventure Base.
 With activities centered in the SBR’s exciting Adventure Zone; high adventure at SBR will challenge the hardiest Scouts and Venturers with world class zip lines, canopy tours, skate parks, BMX tracks, mountain bike trails and more.